rajeshpillai/phoenix-tdd/features.md

     - prefer data-attributes to css class for testing feature
     - change test to business term rather than technical term
     - extract Query.data to a meaningful function
+    - improve test body to match the description